pydata/pydata-sphinx-theme/docs/user_guide/light-dark.rst

 Light and dark themes
 =====================

-You can change the major background / foreground colors of this theme according to "dark" and "light" modes.
+You can change the major background/foreground colors of this theme using built-in "dark" and "light" modes.
 These are controlled by a button in the navigation header, with the following options:

 - A ``light`` theme with a bright background and dark text / UI elements